Monstro33/FirstAide/frontend/public/markdown/Unconcious/UnconciousChild/rescueBreathingChild.md

 Check for breathing by placing your cheek near the nose and mouth of the child to feel their breath.

 If the child is breathing and unconscious or semi-conscious, you can place them in the recovery position.

-# STEP 4: CHECK FOR PULSE
+## CHECK FOR PULSE

 ![Alt text](/Images/AdultShock/adultShock7.jpg)

 - Press firmly but not so hard that you can no longer feel the pulse.

 - Put your index and third finger on either side of the neck to the side of the windpipe to find the carotid artery.

 - If you’re measuring on the wrist, set two fingers between the bone and tendon over your radial artery.